Tom Tryon: Acting career

-Tryon guest-starred on Kraft Suspense Theatre and then was reunited with Preminger in In Harm's Way (1965) starring John Wayne and Kirk Douglas.

-He had the lead in The Glory Guys (1965) with Senta Berger and James Caan.
+Tryon later guest-starred on Kraft Suspense Theatre and then was reunited with Preminger in In Harm's Way (1965) starring John Wayne and Kirk Douglas.
+One of his final film roles was in The Glory Guys (1965) with Senta Berger and James Caan.

-Later acting career
+Later career

-He was part of a live television performance of The Fall of the House of Usher.
+Tryon was part of a live television performance of The Fall of the House of Usher.
 He also co-wrote a song, "I Wish I Was", which appeared on an obscure record by Dick Kallman, star of the short-lived 1965 television sitcom Hank.
 Other television roles include episodes of The Big Valley, Bob Hope Presents the Chrysler Theatre, and the 1967 TV movie remake Winchester '73 in which Tryon played James Stewart's original role with a supporting cast featuring Dan Duryea, John Drew Barrymore, Joan Blondell, John Dehner and Paul Fix.
 Tryon went to Australia for his final screen performance as the lead in Color Me Dead (1969), a remake of the noir classic D.O.A.
 (1950), which had slipped into public domain.